huntdatacenter/docs/docs/do-science/guides/access-guides/reset-ssh-workbench.md

 <img src="./images/workbench_passreset_1.png" width="300px">

-3.3 Afterwards, you should be prompted for a passhprase change.
-Type in your temporary SSH key again, then your new passhprase which you created in previous steps.
+3.3 Afterwards, you should be prompted for a passphrase change.
+Type in your temporary SSH key again, then your new passphrase which you created in previous steps.

 <img src="./images/workbench_passreset_3.png" width="300px">